 The researchers analyzed data from 28 states collected from 2008 through 2013, according to a recent news article.

-If you have injured while on the job and have had your workers’ compensation claim denied, you can speak with an attorney experienced in appealing North Carolina workers’ comp decisions.
+If you have injured while on the job and have had your workers’ compensation claim denied, you can speak with a Charlotte work injury attorney experienced in appealing North Carolina workers’ comp decisions.